Sylvi Listhaug: Minister of Justice (2018)

 Sylvi Listhaug and the Solberg Cabinet presented after change of ministers.

 After securing renewed support for the centre-right coalition in the 2017 parliamentary election, Listhaug was appointed Minister of Justice, Public Security and Immigration in January 2018, absorbing her former cabinet position following a government re-shuffle.
-As Minister of Justice, Listhaug "waged a war" against pedophile perpetrators, both internationally and domestically.
-Listhaug introduced new legislation which would remove the passports from pedophiles committing assaults abroad, and it caused controversy when she unapologetically referred to these individuals as "monsters".

 In March 2018, Listhaug posted a Facebook message claiming that the Labour Party "cares more about the rights of terrorists than national security" following disagreement on a parliamentary vote about whether the state should be able to withdraw the citizenship of threats to national security.
 After insisting for several days amid criticism that no apology was warranted other than stating regret if offending anyone, the government led by Prime Minister Solberg, and eventually Listhaug herself apologised for the post in parliament.
 As Listhaug's initial apology was considered "not good enough" by Labour leader Jonas Gahr Støre, this caused the opposition, including Labour and the Centre Party to state their support for a motion of no confidence pushed by the Red Party.
 The day before the vote on 20 March, the Christian Democrats also concluded they would support the motion, thereby indicating a parliamentary majority for the motion of no confidence.
 Listhaug resigned herself in the morning before the parliamentary session.

-After eight years of decreasing membership numbers, the Progress Party received 5,350 new members, making up 25 percent of the party's total membership following the conflict.
 One opinion poll also briefly showed a doubling of voter support for the party.
 The new party members were seen by political scientists to make up a new power-base for Listhaug within the party.